 Have a blindfolded dinner party

-Since there are lots of risks involved with cooking while blindfolded, I can’t recommend engaging in that activity.
-However, having a blindfolded dinner party can be an interesting way to learn more about eating with vision impairment.
-Put your favorite foods on a plate and then close your eyes to eat, noting all of the different flavors and textures.
+Since there are lots of risks involved with cooking while blindfolded, I can’t recommend engaging in that activity- though there are many strategies for “cooking without looking” that are out there.
+I recommend having a blindfolded dinner party, which can be an interesting way to rely on other senses for enjoying new or familiar recipes.
+Put your favorite foods on a plate and then close your eyes to eat, noting all of the different flavors and textures- a charcuterie board works great for this.
 There are lots of positive videos about blind taste tests on YouTube, which I will link below for inspiration.

 - Best tastes for a blind person- Tommy Edison